AllisonSHill/CarInsurance/README.md

 # Car Insurance

+## C# Course Final Project - Build a Practical MVC Application

+### Assignment Details:

-MVC PRACTICAL EXERCISE You've been tasked with building an application for generating quotes for car insurance.
+You've been tasked with building an application for generating quotes for car insurance.

-REQUIREMENTS You must get the following information from the user: First Name
+YOU MUST GET THE FOLLOWING INFORMATION FROM THE USER:

+First Name

 Last Name